2024 Best MIDI Pad Controller Recommended List

 Pads

-Most good MIDI drum pad controllers are velocity sensitive.
-For additional control look for ones that are also pressure sensitive - this allows for the same kind of expressiveness you get from MIDI keyboards with aftertouch.
-For additional performance feedback also look for MIDI controllers with back lit pads.
-This makes it easier to remember which pads does which.
+Most good MIDI drum pad controllers are velocity-sensitive.
+For additional control look for ones that are also pressure sensitive – this allows for the same kind of expressiveness you get from MIDI keyboards with aftertouch.
+For additional performance feedback also look for MIDI controllers with backlit pads.
+This makes it easier to remember which pads do which.
 And the lighting also makes the MIDI pad controller look more flashy, and pleasing to the eyes.

 Essential Controls